Gajera-Sagar/Movie-site/README.md

-# create netflix with chatGpt
+# Create Netflix with ChatGpt

 - Features
-    - Sign IN & Sign Up
+    - Sign In & Sign Up
          - Sig In Form and Sign up form
          - Redirect Browser page
     - Dashboard